Apoorvarya2000/video-audio-app/README.md

-🎬 Video-to-Audio Microservices App on Kubernetes (Minikube + AWS S3)
+🎬 Video-to-Audio Microservices App (Docker + Kubernetes + AWS S3)

-A production-style DevOps project built using Python microservices, Docker, Kubernetes (Minikube), AWS S3, and WSL Ubuntu.
-This project takes a video file, extracts its audio using FFmpeg, and uploads the audio file to Amazon S3.

-🚀 Project Architecture
-User → Video Service → Shared Volume → Audio Service → S3 Bucket

-Components
-Component	Tech	Description
-Video Service	Python + Flask	Accepts video upload and stores it in shared directory Audio Service	Python + Flask + FFmpeg	Extracts audio and uploads MP3 to S3 Storage	Kubernetes PVC	Used for sharing files between services Docker	Containerization	Builds microservice images Kubernetes	Deployments + Services	Runs and exposes microservices AWS S3	Cloud Storage	Stores the extracted audio
-WSL + Minikube	Local Kubernetes Cluster	Development/testing environment 🛠️ Tech Stack

-Python (Flask)

-FFmpeg

-Docker

-Kubernetes (Minikube)

-AWS S3

-WSL Ubuntu

-NodePort / Minikube Service

-PVC + PV (Kubernetes)
+Convert any uploaded video file into MP3 audio using a fully containerized microservices architecture deployed on Kubernetes (Minikube) and storing output on AWS S3.

 📁 Project Structure
 video-audio-app/